Java Data Types

 These are the data types that are not predefined but defined by the programmer according to the need for a particular task.

 For example: String, Arrays, class, etc.

 Sometimes we have to deal with a large numerical data value, small numerical values, or decimal data values and we cannot use the same datatype again and again for storing the data values.
-For example, this is a bad practice to use a long datatype for storing small range values because it increases the memory usage of the program because the long data type uses more memory for storing the small range values.
+For example, this is a bad practice to use long datatype for storing small-range values because it increases the memory usage of the program because the long data type uses more memory for storing the small-range values.

-For better understanding refer to the below chart
+For a better understanding refer to the below chart

 Classification chart of the Data types in Java:

 Primitive data types are divided into two different types of values.

 Numeric data types are used to store numeric values such as whole numbers and fractional numbers.
 Numeric data types are divided into two parts, integer and floating.